elisetnp/elisetnp/README.md

 ### Hi there, I'm E.T. 👋

-🌱 3+ years of experience as a Data Engineer, 5+ years of experience in tech
+💻⚙️ Over 3 years of experience as a Data Engineer, in tech since 2016
 <!--
 **elisetnp/elisetnp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.